KshitijBpurkar/Soc/README.md

 Week 3:
 1.Mathematical methods behind image processing.
 The different matrix algebrae for different sort of image processes like blurring and edge detection.
+2.The concept of gradient, Sobel and Canny Edge detection method and the kernels associated with them.
-2.Image process functions and face detection using opencv and numpy
+3.Image processing functions and face detection using opencv and numpy